Richard Challoner: Return to England

-Beyond this literary work, he caused two schools for boys to be opened, one at Standon Lordship, later represented by St. Edmund's College, Old Hall, and the other at Sedgley Park, in Staffordshire.
+Beyond this literary work, he caused two schools for boys to be opened, one at Standon Lordship, later represented by St Edmund's College, Ware, and the other at Sedgley Park, in Staffordshire.
 Finance was a serious problem, but there were legal ones as well, as Catholics were forbidden to buy land or to run schools; so various subterfuges had to be used to get round the law.
 He also founded a school for poor girls at Brook Green, Hammersmith, besides assisting the already existing convent school there.
 He instituted conferences among the London clergy, and he was instrumental in founding the "Benevolent Society for the Relief of the Aged and Infirm Poor".
 His private life was marked by scrupulous mortification, while large charity passed through his hands.

 Revision of English Bible

 Challoner devoted much energy and time to revising the English Catholic Bible.
 He had long perceived a need to update the language of the Douay–Rheims Bible that had appeared over the years 1582–1610.
 Challoner did not set out to make a new translation; his aim was to remove antiquated words and expressions so that the Bible would be more readable and understandable by ordinary folk.
-While still at University of Douai, he was one of the approving prelates for a revision of the Rheims New Testament published in 1730 by the college president, Robert Witham.
-After returning to England, he and Francis Blyth published in 1738 another revision of Rheims in an attractive large folio edition.
+While still at the University of Douai, he had been one of the approving prelates for a revision of the Rheims New Testament published in 1730 by the college president, Robert Witham.
+After returning to England, he and Francis Blyth had published in 1738 another revision of Rheims in an attractive large folio edition.

 Challoner's more important work would appear over the years 1749–1752.
 An edition of the New Testament appeared in 1749, and another, together with the first edition of the Old Testament, in 1750.
 Between the two editions of the New Testament there are few differences, but the next edition, published in 1752, had important changes both in text and notes, the variations numbering over two thousand.
 All revisions attributed to Challoner were published anonymously.
 It is unclear to what extent he was personally involved in, or even approved of, the various changes.